 Oral and maxillofacial surgeons are trained, skilled, and uniquely qualified to manage and perform facial trauma restoration.
 Facial injury and jaw fractures, by their very nature, impart a high degree of emotional and physical trauma to patients.
 The implementation of facial trauma restoration is both an art and science in many ways.
 Not only do surgeons have to be trained and experienced in the various procedures and technology used for treatment, but the doctor should also have an understanding of the aesthetics of the face and an artistic eye to restore beauty to the site of a traumatic injury.
 In this way, hands-on experience and a familiarity with the cutting edge of the fields technology is required to provide the best care to the highest of modern standards.

-Dr. Gocke and Dr. Whiting meet and exceed these modern standards.
-Dr. Gocke is on staff at local hospitals and delivers emergency room coverage for facial injuries to patients in the Northern Virginia area, and Dr. Whiting displays years of experience in the field with a lot of work behind him to show his accomplishments.
-Both doctors regularly face injuries such as:
+Dr. Gocke meets and exceeds these modern standards.
+He is on staff at local hospitals and delivers emergency room coverage for facial injuries to patients in the Northern Virginia area.
+Dr. Gocke regularly face injuries such as:

 - Facial Lacerations